General

 A. Regularly, there have been individuals who have contacted us asking that we republish or share their personal story of an injustice or bad experience they have had in China.
 While we are sympathetic to what you have experienced, chinaSMACK does not publish such stories.
 Please see our About page for an understanding of what we report and how we do so.

-Q. How can I join or guest post on chinaSMACK?
+Q. How can I join or submit an article to chinaSMACK?

 Q. Can you help me translate something?